lezcore1-max/physics-rag-chatbot-web/README.md

 ```bash
 python src/ingest.py
 ```
-*Note: Ingestion checkpoints are saved every 500 chunks.
-If the pipeline is interrupted, re-running it will automatically resume from the last saved state.*
+*Note: Ingestion automatically runs on your GPU if a CUDA-enabled device is detected, making it extremely fast.
+Progress checkpoints are saved every 500 chunks.*

 ---